Verbs

 There are many types of verbs, and verb tenses are often a source of confusion.
 Verb tenses indicate when an action takes place.
 English has three primary tenses: present, past, and future.
 Each tense has four forms, resulting in a total of 12 verb tenses in English.

-Which is it: Threw or Thrown?
-Understanding the Past Tense of Throw
+Threw or Thrown: Which One is the Past Tense of Throw?

-Which is it: Threw or Thrown?
-Understanding the Past Tense of Throw
+Threw or Thrown: Which One is the Past Tense of Throw?

 Which is the Past Tense of Spell: Spelled or Spelt?
 Understanding the Correct Usage